KeltonMVP/rules/docs/wiki-info/factions/green-street-bloods.en.md

 earning = (6300 + random(15)) * (2,1 + coeficient_earning + coeficient_best)

-Not3:
+**Note:**

-*random(15) represents a random number from 1 to 15.*
+- *random(15) represents a random number from 1 to 15.*
-*coeficient_earning has the value 0 if the turf is lost, or the value 0,5 if the turf is won.*
+- *coeficient_earning has the value 0 if the turf is lost, or the value 0,5 if the turf is won.*
-*coeficient_best has the value 1 for the player who took best and the value 0 for the rest of the players.*
+- **coeficient_best has the value 1 for the player who took best and the value 0 for the rest of the players.*

 ## Specific Commands